How Long Does Tooth Bonding Last

 When do you need to replace dental bonding?

-Tooth bonding should look and feel like your natural tooth.
+Your bonded teeth should look and feel like your natural ones.
 If you notice small changes in the appearance of your tooth or feel bumps or sharp edges, it may be time to call your dentist to repair or replace existing composite material.
 Don’t delay when you notice these changes, as damage or wear and tear on the bonding material can put your natural tooth at risk of chipping or other damage.
 A loose bonding can also allow food particles and bacteria to become trapped against your tooth surface, making you more vulnerable to tooth decay.

 Tips to help extend the life of dental bonding